Last updated: 29 May 2026

 What Arkansas AAAs can help with

-AAA services can vary by age, health need, county, funding, and staff.
-These are the main paths seniors and caregivers ask about first.
+AAA services can vary by age, health need, county, funding, staff, and waitlists.
+The sections below show the main paths seniors and caregivers ask about first.

 Meals, food help, and senior center lunches

-Who may qualify: Many Older Americans Act meal programs focus on adults age 60 and older, especially people who are homebound, live alone, have a hard time cooking, or have nutrition risk.
-Some programs may ask for a donation, but a donation should not be treated as a fee for eligible older adults.
+Who may qualify: Many Older Americans Act meal programs focus on adults age 60 and older, especially people who are homebound, live alone, have trouble cooking, or have nutrition risk.
+Some programs request donations, but eligible older adults should ask if a donation is voluntary.

 Where to apply: Call your county AAA first.
 For SNAP food benefits, apply through Access Arkansas or call 1-855-372-1084.
-USDA lists Arkansas SNAP contact details in the SNAP directory, including the state SNAP phone and EBT help number.
+The USDA SNAP directory lists Arkansas SNAP and EBT contacts.
+Our SNAP guide can help you gather proof before applying.

 Reality check: Home-delivered meals are not daily home care.
 Routes can have waitlists, weather delays, or delivery limits.
 If food is needed today, call 2-1-1 too.